 During the day guests wear shorts, jeans and T-shirts.
 However, it is important to note that tank tops or swimsuits should not be worn in any of the restaurants.

 After 6:00pm the Riviera dress code steps up a notch.
 Men wear slacks and a shirt (jacket optional).
 Women wear slacks or a skirt, and a blouse.

 Riviera is a popular cruise ship.
 Indeed, on my review voyage many guests had sailed on Riviera before.

 Guests generally range in age from 35 to 75-years old.
 However it’s worth noting that there can be families on board too, especially on warm weather voyages.

 Most guests come from the U.S.A, but there are usually Britons, Canadians and Australians as well.

 Oceania Riviera is gay-friendly.

-Read the accommodation section of my Oceania Riviera review by clicking the button below.
+Read the accommodation section of this Oceania Riviera review by clicking the images below.